-Anyone who has read up on the US East Coast punk scene of the 70’s and 80’s probably knows a thing or two about the significance of Washington D.C.
-As the U.S. Capital, its influence on the scene as an anti-political voice is an obvious one; bands from all over the region – especially Maryland, Pennsylvania, even New York – would descend on the city for rallies and concerts.
-Iconic musician Dave Grohl (Nirvana, Foo Fighters) has often spoken about the scene as paving the way for his career.
+Anyone schooled in the US Punk scene of the late 70’s and 80’s probably knows a thing or two about the significance of Washington D.C.
+As the U.S. Capital, its influence on the scene as an anti-political voice is an obvious one; local groups and bands from all over the region – especially Maryland, Pennsylvania, even New York – would descend on the city for rallies, festivals and concerts.
+Minor Threat, Bad Brains, S.O.A. and Scream were amongst the bands to emerge from the period.
+Iconic musician Dave Grohl (Nirvana, Foo Fighters and at one point, Scream) has often spoken about the scene as paving the way for his career,

 When I get on stage at Wembley Stadium, I still feel like I did playing the 9:30 Club.
 It’s the same energy.
 It really is.
 Washington, D.C., and the music scene is the foundation of everything for me.